Fiber Optic, and

 From the large commercial satellite services we now turn to point-to-point satellite applications used in electronic newsgathering.

-Although satellite phone links were originally just intended for voice transmission, it was found that a highly compressed video signal could also be sent on a standard audio channel or on a higher quality broadband channel.
+Although satellite phone links were originally intended only for voice transmissions, it was found that a highly compressed video signal could also be sent on a standard audio channel or on a higher quality broadband channel.
 Because of the highly competitive nature of TV news, this technology has seen rapid improvement.

-Even though the quality of satellite phone links leaves much to be desired, a satellite phone system is small enough to be put in the overhead bin of an airplane and, once in the field, it can be set up quickly.
+Even though the technical quality of satellite phone links still leaves much to be desired, a satellite phone system is small enough to be put in the overhead bin of an airplane.
+Plus, it can be set up quickly in the field.
 This is not the case with --

 In the late '80s portable, freestanding satellite uplinks referred to as flyaway units were introduced for electronic newsgathering (ENG) work.
 (Note photo on the right.)

-These units can be disassembled and transported in packing cases to the scene of a news story.
+These units can be disassembled and transported to the scene of a news story in packing cases.

 Flyaway units are used in remote regions, including offshore areas and third-world countries.
 Unlike satellite phone links, flyaway units provide full quality video and audio signals.